aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/add-animation-properties-to-scenes/_index.md

 scene.save(MyDir, FileFormat.FBX7500ASCII);
 ```

-The scene is persisted as an FBX file, which you can open in tools like Blender, Unity, or Autodesk Maya to preview the animation.
+The scene is persisted as an **animated FBX** file, which you can open in tools like Blender, Unity, or Autodesk Maya to preview the animation.

+## How to save animated FBX files

+When you call `scene.save(...)` with `FileFormat.FBX7500ASCII`, Aspose.3D writes all animation curves, bind points, and keyframes into the FBX container.
+Make sure the destination folder exists and you have write permissions; otherwise the save operation will throw an exception.

 ## Common Issues and Solutions